manymoments/manymoments.github.io/_posts/2019-07-18-setup-assumptions.markdown

 2. The setup phase is often *input independant*, namely, it does not use the private inputs of the parties.
 Furthermore, sometimes the setup phase is even *function independent*, meaning that the specific function that the parties wish to compute is irrelevant; the parties at this phase only know that they want to compute *some* function.
 As such, the setup and main phases are often called *offline* (or *preprocessing*) and *online* respectively (i.e. parties may run the offline phase when they realize that *in some later point in time* they will want to run some function on inputs they do not know yet).

 You can think of a setup phase as an ideal functionality run by a completely trusted entity, denoted $T$, that we take for granted.
-For instance, assuming Public-Key Infrastructure means that we assume there is a completely trusted entity to which every party submits its own public encryption (and verification) key and that entity broadcasts those keys to all parties.
+For instance, assuming Public-Key Infrastructure (PKI) means that we assume there is a completely trusted entity to which every party submits its own public encryption (and verification) key and that entity broadcasts those keys to all parties.
 In this post we will review some of the common types of trusted setup assumptions by looking at the ideal functionalities that they imply.

 One way to model that trusted entity follows:
 There is an initial set of parties $P_1,...,P_n$ who interact with the trusted entity $T$.
 The parties may send inputs $x_1,...,x_n$ to $T$ (where $x_i$ is $P_i$'s input), who in turn, runs some function $F(r, x_1,...,x_n)$ where $r$ is a uniformly random string, obtains outputs $y_1,...,y_n$ and hands $y_i$ to $P_i$.
-This process may repeat multiple times.
+This process may be "reactive", namely, it may repeat multiple times.
 As this already describes an idealized world, we always assume that the communication channels between the parties and the trusted entity are secure.

-In the following we argue that most of those functionalities fall into one of out of five categories below:
+In the following we argue that most of those functionalities fall into one of out of the five categories below:

 1. *No setup*:
 This is the simplest case, in which we don't really use any trusted entity or any trusted setup.
-The minimal communication assumption is that parties have access to some type of broadcast or diffusion channel.
+The minimal communication assumption is that parties have access to some type of communication medium.
+Often, though, "no setup" also refers to a setting where parties' indentities are globally known.
 2. *Pairwise setup*:
 Here we assume there is some set of initial parties $P_1,...,P_n$ and each two parties have a reliable communication channel between them.
-In particular, in the simplest pairwise setup assumption when party $i$ receives a message on the $(i,j)$ channel it knows that party $j$ sent this message.
+In particular, in the simplest pairwise setup assumption when party $P_i$ receives a message on the $(i,j)$ channel it knows that party $P_j$ sent this message.
 3. *Broadcast setup*:
 We assume setup whose implementation requires no secrets.
 The canonical example is a [PKI setup](https://en.wikipedia.org/wiki/Public_key_infrastructure) that requires [broadcast](https://ittaiab.github.io/2019-06-27-defining-consensus/) only to relay the public keys.
-4. *Private setup with public output*: often called the *Common Reference String* [CRS](https://en.wikipedia.org/wiki/Common_reference_string_model) model.
+4. *Partially public setup*: often called the *Common Reference String* [CRS](https://en.wikipedia.org/wiki/Common_reference_string_model) model.
 Many cryptographic protocols leverage this setup for improved efficiency.
 A special case of this setup is a [randomness beacon](http://www.copenhagen-interpretation.com/home/cryptography/cryptographic-beacons).
-5. *Private (or generic) setup*: often called the *offline phase* in the context of secure multiparty computation (MPC) protocols.
+5. *Fully private setup*: often called the *offline phase* in the context of secure multiparty computation (MPC) protocols.
 Here the setup phase computes rather complex output that is party dependant.
 For example, a phase that creates [OT and multiplication triplets](https://github.com/bristolcrypto/SPDZ-2).

 Lets detail these four setup variants, give some examples and discuss their advantages and disadvantages.
 In the end we will also discuss some potential alternatives for having a setup phase.
 We use $n$ to denote the number of parties engaged in a system and $f$ the number of 'faulty' (or Byzantine) parties (who may behave arbitrarily).

-## No setup
+## 1. No setup
 When a protocol has no setup then there is nothing to worry about.
 It's easier to trust such protocols.
 On the other hand, there are inherent limitations.

+A setting with no setup has two main flavors: the first assums *really nothing* on the knowledge of the parties and is sometimes called [*anonymous channel model*](https://allquantor.at/blockchainbib/pdf/okun2008efficient.pdf), the second assumes there is a global knowledge on the identities of all parties, which is quite acceptable in many real world application.
-No trusted setup means the adversary can launch man-in-the-middle attacked.
-In traditional cryptography (where the adversarial is polynomially bounded) this type of model was first studied by [Dolev, Dwork and Naor](https://www.cs.huji.ac.il/~dolev/pubs/nmc.pdf) and later generalized to arbitrary computations by [Barak etal.](https://eprint.iacr.org/2007/464.pdf).
-Yet another line of research is focused on Byzantine Agreement using minimal channel assumptions, see for example [Okun and Barak](https://allquantor.at/blockchainbib/pdf/okun2008efficient.pdf).
+Both flavors suffer from not-authenticated channels, meaning that the adversary can launch man-in-the-middle attacks arbitrarily.

+In traditional cryptography (where the adversary is polynomially bounded) this type of model was first studied by [Dolev, Dwork and Naor](https://www.cs.huji.ac.il/~dolev/pubs/nmc.pdf), for specific tasks like non-malleable encryption and zero-knowledge and later generalized to arbitrary computations by [Barak etal.](https://eprint.iacr.org/2007/464.pdf) (the latter assums global identities).
+Yet another line of research is focused on Byzantine Agreement in the anonymous channel model, see for example [Okun and Barak](https://allquantor.at/blockchainbib/pdf/okun2008efficient.pdf).

-Another line of research handling the no setup assumption is based on more refined notion on the computational limits of the adversary.
+Another line of research, in the anonymous model, is based on more refined assumption on the adversarial power, namely, the assumption limits the computational power of the adversary (e.g. hash rate) *compared to the computational power of the honest parties*.
+It was shown possible to construct a limited notion of PKI *from scratch* even in this slim model.
 For example see [Aspnes etal.](http://www.cs.yale.edu/publications/techreports/tr1332.pdf) and several approaches directly inspired by bitcoin type puzzles (see [KMS](https://eprint.iacr.org/2014/857.pdf), [AD](https://www.iacr.org/archive/crypto2015/92160235/92160235.pdf), and [GGLP](https://eprint.iacr.org/2016/991.pdf)).

-## Pairwise setup
+## 2. Pairwise setup
+Here we assume that the communication channel between every pair of parties is authenticated.
 This is a classic assumption in distributed cryptography and distributed computing.
-The [FLM](https://groups.csail.mit.edu/tds/papers/Lynch/FischerLynchMerritt-dc.pdf) lower bounds show that even weak forms of Byzantine Agreement are impossible for $n \geq 3f$ when there is a minimal setup.
-Again note that this lower bound holds against a traditional polynomially bounded adversary, but not against more fine grain notions that can take advantage of computational puzzles like proof-of-work.
+The [FLM](https://groups.csail.mit.edu/tds/papers/Lynch/FischerLynchMerritt-dc.pdf) lower bounds show that even weak forms of Byzantine Agreement are impossible when $n \leq 3f$ even given this setup, and even against a traditional polynomially bounded adversary.

-For $n>3f$ this setup allows perfect implementation of any functionality.
+For $n>3f$, on the other hand, this setup allows perfect implementation of any functionality.
 This is the celebrated results of [BGW88](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.116.2968&rep=rep1&type=pdf), see [here](https://eprint.iacr.org/2011/136.pdf) for a full proof.

-## Broadcast setup
+## 3. Broadcast setup
 *Broadcast* means that the security of the system wouldn't be damaged even if the trusted entity is 'transparent', namely, all inputs/outputs it receives/sends and its random string are publicly known.
 The canonical examples are protocols that use a trusted entity to [broadcast](https://ittaiab.github.io/2019-06-27-defining-consensus/) the public keys of all parties.